-Starting at the gateway of the Mountains to Sea Cycle Trail at Ohakune Junction, this route traverses the volcanic plateau and quiet valleys it heads to the town of Taihape where the Gentle Annie Heartland Ride links in.
+Starting at the gateway of the Mountains to Sea Cycle Trail at Ohakune Junction, this route traverses the volcanic plateau and quiet valleys to the town of Taihape where the Gentle Annie Heartland Ride begins.

 A lack of road shoulder on the west side of the SH1 section means this ride should only be ridden from north to south.

-From Ohakune Railway Station, cross the railway line on Ohakune Mountain Road and turn right on Railway Row.
+From Ohakune Railway Station, head north on Ohakune Mountain Road, under the railway line and turn right on Railway Row.
 After 1 km, re-cross the railway line and turn left down Dreadnought Road and cycle to Rangataua village.

-Head down Marino Road to SH49.
-Turn left and ride along the highway to Karioi Station Road (note that the highway is narrow in places, so ride with care and if possible ride it when traffic is light, i.e. early in the morning or during lunch time).
+Head down Marino Street to SH49, turn left and ride along the highway for 6km to Whangaehu Valley Road. (note that the highway is narrow in places, so ride with care and, if possible, ride it when traffic is light, i.e. early in the morning or during lunch time).

 The next 3km takes you along SH1 to the outskirts of Taihape.
-Approximately 300 metres of this stretch of highway has a narrow shoulder and must be ridden with care, keeping as far left as practicable (i.e. left of the white shoulder line).
+Approximately 300 metres of this stretch of highway has a narrow shoulder and must be ridden with care, keeping as far left as possible.

 FITNESS & SKILLS